Information about COVID-19

 Crozer-Chester Medical Center in Upland, Delaware County Memorial Hospital in Drexel Hill, and Taylor Hospital in Ridley Park are open and continue to serve the health needs of Delaware County and surrounding areas.
 Emergency departments are open 24/7 at these hospitals, and at Springfield Hospital.

-- If you have questions about Crozer-Keystone’s response to the COVID-19 health crisis, scroll down for information or call our COVID-19 Hotline at 610-447-6730.
+- If you have questions about Crozer Health’s response to the COVID-19 health crisis, scroll down for information or call our COVID-19 Hotline at 610-447-6730.

-- Note, everyone must wear a face mask in our facilities, per guidelines from the Pennsylvania Department of Health (DOH).
+- Everyone must wear a face mask in our facilities, per guidelines from the Pennsylvania Department of Health (DOH).
 Upon entering our facilities, you will be screened and supplied with a face mask.

-- Crozer-Keystone has updated visitor guidelines.
+- Crozer Health has updated visitor guidelines.
 Please see below.

 - If your doctor gives you a prescription to get tested for COVID-19, call 1-844-CK-CARES to register for one of our drive-through locations.